I wrote the poem ‘Journey’, just as my heart was beginning to open in 2013.

 This woodland walk was not like the others.
 It felt like it was my very first.
 The woods and the Big Green of the scenery were not specially different.
 I was.
 The intensity of the recognition of pleasure at finding myself at last alone among so many mature trees on a windless Spring day was so surprising that my identity as a social creature had shrunk away.
 I had become little more than a sensitive receiver and I was filled up with awe and joy.

 As I walked, very slowly indeed, “I” experienced the magic of Not Being Here in all its wonder and beauty.
 I knew what was happening.
 My self-referential identity had dwindled to unimportant.
 I willingly gave myself up to the awe of the moment.
-I had no need at all to step out and label.
+I had no need at all to reach out and label.

 There are many who need little, even no preparation, and who “get it”, this discipline of enquiry into Thisness.